enesgarip/Projects/README.md

 - 2021 Database Systems

   This folder contains assignments about Database Systems.
 All the details about assignments given in the related pdf files.
 Also we have completed a project.
 In the project, we created a database system and web interface for a restaurant.
 My group members are [@veysioz](https://github.com/veysioz), [@ahamzademir](https://github.com/ahamzademir) and [@NurefsanYucel](https://github.com/NurefsanYucel).
-The project details is also [here](https://github.com/enesgarip/CSE3055-Database-Systems-2021)
+The project details also [here](https://github.com/enesgarip/CSE3055-Database-Systems-2021)